South Carolina vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- South Carolina and its opponents have combined for 51 points -- this matchup's over/under -- only two times this year.
+- South Carolina and its opponents have combined for 51 points just twice this year.

-- So far this season, 60% of Vanderbilt's games (3/5) have had more combined points than Saturday's over/under of 51.

-- Saturday's total is 15.7 points higher than the combined 35.3 PPG average of the two teams.
+- The two teams combine to score 35.3 points per game, 15.7 less than the over/under in this contest.

-- This contest's total is 7.2 points fewer than the 58.2 these two squads combine to give up per game in 2021.
+- This contest's over/under is 7.2 points lower than the 58.2 these two squads combine to give up per game in 2021.

-- Gamecocks games have an average total of 50.6 points this season, 0.4 fewer than Saturday's over/under.

 - The 53.2 PPG average total in Commodores games this season is 2.2 points more than this game's over/under.